pghvlaans/sbotools/man-md/sbotool.1.md

 scripts can be added to the blacklist or have optional dependencies specified using the script's **Hints** interface.
 Installations and upgrades can be performed either interactively or non-interactively.
-If the non-interactive *batch mode* is chosen, **sbotool** displays a dry run on the final confirmation screen.
+If the non-interactive *batch mode* can be offered, **sbotool** displays a dry run on the confirmation screen.
 To specify build options for a particular script, install interactively or use **Build Options** from the script menu screen ahead of time as root.
 Build options are saved in the */var/log/sbotools* directory for future use.